demisto/content/Packs/CortexXDR/Playbooks/playbook-Cortex_XDR_-_check_file_existence_README.md

-Use to Initiates a new endpoint script execution to check if file exists and retrieve the results.
+Initiates a new endpoint script execution to check if the file exists and retrieve the results.

 ## Dependencies